Eziohao/blog/README.md

 # blog
 My simple blog (node.js)
-I used nodejs to build this blog for practicing my nodejs skill.
+I use nodejs to build this blog for practicing my nodejs skill.